StickOnGit/space-frunks/README.txt

 Hey, this is my first attempt at a cohesive Python project.

 Space Frunks is a simple space shooter that simply goes and goes and goes and goes until you're out of guys.
 Think "Golden Age of Gaming".
 Think Robotron meets Asteroids, but you know, gimpy.

 The controls are basic.
 The mouse moves the ship in real-time; the 10-key pad fires in 8 directions(5 is nonfunctional).

 The bad guys - or 'frunks', I guess - just really don't want you in space, and so move in largely predictable patterns and fire in random directions to make you stop being in space.

 This game has been written in Python 2.7 and requires PyGame.

 Present state of things:

+07/30/12 - added hi-score list.  uses pickle to dumps/loads data.  keeps input more or less sanitized by checking the event.unicode against str.isalnum().
+I could have messed with the namespace stuff b/c it's bugging me now, but meh.

 06/26/12 - first commit to GitHub!
 Currently the game has some notable missing features:
 	- it's silent